ORCA666/KCTHIJACK/README.md

 * after overwriting `WMIsAvailableOffline`'s address with our calc.exe shellcode, the next step was to patch `__fnDWORD` address and let it point to our `WMIsAvailableOffline`, which is our shellcode ...
 * of course, managing the memory part ;0, so dont forget about the read/write permissions ...
 * now at the end all was left to do was to trigger the shellcode, i used [MessageBoxA](https://github.com/ORCA666/KCTHIJACK/blob/c77dc40c4e686d68a775f23c86e95706f25827cb/KCTHijack/main.c#L157) to do so
+* btw i added [this](https://github.com/ORCA666/KCTHIJACK/blob/9ccdfe393e17c0a37a9718264984f5f699f870c4/KCTHijack/main.c#L41) function here, to print out `kct.__fnDWORD`'s value after overwriting so u can see if it is really working

 # THANKS FOR:
 * [kct](https://github.com/odzhan/injection/blob/master/kct/kct.c) which represent the kernalcallbacktable hijacking method, done on explorer.exe